 SILC Staff and Council Members will be educated/re-educated regarding the SILC Policy and Procedure Manual regarding the Code of Ethics by 9/30/2025.

-The DSE will support the Council with fully State-funded 3.0 FTE throughout FFY years 25, 26 & 27 of the SPIL after legislative approval, consisting of 1 Social Services Program Specialist III and 2 Program Officer I’s as the Council’s needs have continued to increase.
+The DSE will support the Council with staffing to the extent possible after legislative approval of the FY26-27 budget.
+The SILC has requested 3.0 state FTE consisting of 1 Social Services Program Specialist III and 2 Program Officer I’s as the Council’s needs have continued to increase.

 1.4 Evaluation